About Hale County

 Courts & Case Records

-Hale County's judicial system includes the Hale County Circuit Court, which has jurisdiction over felony criminal cases, civil cases exceeding $10,000, domestic relations matters including divorce, and appeals from lower courts.
-The Circuit Court is located at the Hale County Courthouse, 1001 Main Street, Greensboro, AL 36744, and can be reached at (205) 624-4257.
+Hale County's judicial system includes Hale County Circuit Court, which has jurisdiction over felony criminal cases, civil cases exceeding $10,000, domestic relations matters including divorce, and appeals from lower courts.
+The Circuit Court is located at Hale County Courthouse, 1001 Main Street, Greensboro, AL 36744, and can be contacted through the office’s website.
 Hale County is part of Alabama's Fourth Judicial Circuit.
-The Hale County District Court handles misdemeanor criminal cases, civil matters up to $10,000, traffic violations, preliminary hearings, and small claims cases.
+Hale County District Court handles misdemeanor criminal cases, civil matters up to $10,000, traffic violations, preliminary hearings, and small claims cases.

 - Case information may also be obtained by written request with proper identification and payment.